-Winter 2020 Programs & Events
+Winter/Spring 2021 Programs & Events

 Annual Hat Day Hike

-Sunday, January 19, 2 to 3 p.m.
+Saturday, January 16, 2 to 3 p.m.

-Great Backyard Bird Count 2020
+2021 Great Backyard Bird Count and Night Hike

 Spring Migration Bird Hike

-Rain date: Saturday, May 16
+Rain date: Saturday, May 22

-weather in earth-toned colors and sturdy hiking shoes.
-We’ll be walking with stops to look and listen for migrants and resident birds.
+weather in earth-toned colors and sturdy hiking shoes that can get muddy.
+We’ll be walking with stops to look and listen for migrating and resident birds.
 Participants will learn which are passing through on their way to breeding grounds in Canada and which will stay to nest here.
 If the birds are actively singing, we’ll listen for the differences between species.
 Materials will be available for take-home, including warbler bird song mnemonics, basic shapes of birds and a list of residents versus migrants.
-What we see will be documented on ebird and shared with any participants who want to share their email.
+What we see will be documented on Cornell Lab of Ornithology’s ebird and shared with any participants who want to share their email.
 Bring binoculars and cameras are welcome.
-Preregistration is not required and there is no fee to participate, but donations to The Quarry Farm are welcome.
+Preregistration is not required (but masks are) and there is no fee to participate.
+Tax-deductible donations are welcome.